-From 1995 through to December 2008, a total of 166 human cases of vCJD were reported in the United Kingdom, of which 163 have died.
-43 cases have been confirmed outside the UK.
+From October 1996 through to October 2017, a total of 175 human cases of vCJD were reported in the United Kingdom, and 53 cases were confirmed outside the UK.

 One of the major concerns about vCJD is the long incubation period.
 Current thinking is that it may be 20 years or even longer.